niuers/Distributed-System-Design-Review/Load Balancer.md

       * Load balancer may break with sessions, which is specific to the machine(/temp in Linux).
 When you are directed to another server, you may have to be asked to log in again, or your shopping cart won't have all the stuffs you buy.

 ### Randomly Assignment

-### Least Connections
+### Dynamic Load Balancing
-It sends requests to the server with the lowest number of active connections.
+1. Least Connections: It sends requests to the server with the lowest number of active connections.

-### Least Response Time
-It sends requests to the server with the fastest response time.
+1. Least Response Time: It sends requests to the server with the fastest response time.

-### Hash Based Algrithms
-It distributes requests based on a key we define, such as the client IP address or the request URL.
+1. Hash Based Algrithms: It distributes requests based on a key we define, such as the client IP address or the request URL.
+### Weighted Allocation

 ## Deal with the First Golden Rule for Scalability
 Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.
 ### Sticky Sessions

 Even if you visit website multiple times, you should end up with the same session, or the same back-end server